gosseynx/gosseynx.github.io/_posts/2024-01-21-staticman.md

 It's worth mentionning that the comments are disabled in development mode for Jekyll sites.
 If we want to experiment we have to :

 - prepend `JEKYLL_ENV=production` to `bundle exec jekyll serve`
-- and put  &#171;`comments: true` &#187; in the front matter of the post inside which we wish to allow the users to comment.
+- and put  &#171;`comments: true` &#187; in the front matter of the post at the end of which we wish to allow the users to write their comment.

 That's all !
 Happy commenting with staticman.